 Medical Providers Prohibited From Reporting to Credit Agencies

-NJ Governor Murphy has signed legislation (S.3036) that prohibits a provider to an injured worker of medical, surgical, other treatment, or hospital service pursuant to the workers' compensation law, R.S.34:15-1 et seq., from reporting any portion of their charges which are alleged to be unpaid, to any collection or credit reporting agency, bureau, or data collection facility.
+NJ Governor Murphy has signed legislation (S.3036) that prohibits a provider to an injured worker of medical, surgical, other treatment, or hospital service according to the workers' compensation law, R.S.34:15-1 et seq., from reporting any portion of their charges which are alleged to be unpaid to any collection or credit reporting agency, bureau, or data collection facility.

 A. NJ Medical Fees

 The NJ workers’ compensation does not have a medical fee payment schedule.
 The employer or insurance carrier may negotiate and contract with a provider for medical fees.
 If a dispute arises, the medical fee is determined by a judge of compensation.